US laundromat market, mapped

 Property and casualty insurance carriers

-Specialty laundromat insurers (Inszone, Coin Laundry Association programs, regional carriers) underwriting fire risk, slip-and-fall liability, and water damage on sites with 60 plus appliances running 12 hours a day.
+Specialty laundromat insurers (Inszone, the industry-association program carriers, regional carriers) underwriting fire risk, slip-and-fall liability, and water damage on sites with 60-plus appliances running 12 hours a day.

 Security, access control, and energy services